Skip to content

 } // namespace bike_computer

-If you implement these methods correctly and run thefollowing command:
+If you implement these methods correctly and run the following command:

 Once your implementation has been successfully tested, you may commit and push the changes as documented above.
-Make sure that your build script (e.g. “build.yml”) define the target to be exclusively DISCO_H747I, since the project won’t compile for other targets.

 The BikeComputer program tasks